ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/ml-overview.md

 As the next parts will cover the practical implementations of typical data preprocessing steps, let's be general about things you're likely going to deal with while manipulating the features:

 * **Imputing missing values:** Missing values can either be filled, removed or left as they are.
 There are various strategies for missing values such as mean, median, frequent imputations, backward and forward fill, and iterative imputations.
 The right imputation technique depends on the problem and the dataset.
-With the exception of tree based models, most machine learning models do not accept missing values.
+With exception to tree based models, most machine learning models do not accept missing values.

 * **Encoding categorical features:** Categorical features are all types of features that have categorical values.
 For example, A gender feature having the values male and female is a categorical feature.
 You will want to encode such types of features.
 The techniques for encoding them are label encoding where you can assign 0 to Male and 0 to Female, or one hot encoding where you can get the binary representations (0s and 1s) in one hot matrix.
 You will see this later in practice.